MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/bookmarks/create-bookmarks.md

 9. Enter **Reserved keywords**

-    If a keyword triggers multiple bookmarks, Microsoft Search in Bing will place the most popular one at the top and show the others as related links.
+    If a keyword triggers multiple bookmarks, Microsoft Search will place the most popular one at the top and show the others as related links.
 Use one or more reserved keywords to ensure that a bookmark always appears as the top result.
 Reserved keywords can't be shared across bookmarks.

 ## Add bookmark settings